 Photography by Matthew Williams for Remodelista.

 Above: An ornate wooden mirror originally hung over the sink.
 I replaced it with the Molger Mirror in birch from Ikea.
+(The Molger Mirror is no longer available at Ikea but a similar style is the brand’s Tyngen Mirror with Shelf.)
 Its frame, which I painted white, doubles as a handy shelf for small objects since there’s little room on the pedestal sink.

 1. Swap out (or doctor) the light fixtures.
 I initially tried to find better-looking shades than the glass ones that were in place above the mirror, but in the end, I opted for no shades and silver-tipped bulbs: They’re not only visually pleasing but also they provide better light.